inthewaves/AppUpdateServerGenerator/README.md

 $ ./appservergen group create -k testkey_ec.pk8 chromium app.vanadium.trichromelibrary app.vanadium.webview org.chromium.chrome
 ```

 Note: The `add` command asks for optional release notes for every package.
+In this example, there
-The `add` command also
+are release notes added to the latest version of the Auditor app.
+The `add` command also takes extra
-takes extra time to generate all of the deltas.
+time to generate all of the deltas.

 <!-- tree --dirsfirst --du -h app_repo_data -->
 ```plain